nik-ez/snowiq-docs/soc-contractor-request.md

 ## Contractors Menu

-After a Supervisor has added a contractor company to support an upcoming snowstorm event, the Company manager will get an email notification asking to first update and confirm truck availability.
+After a Supervisor has added a contractor company to support an upcoming snowstorm event, the Contractor Manger will receive an email notification asking to first update and confirm truck availability.

 After clicking a link provided in the request email, the Contractor Manager user will access Contractors page.

 ![](/images/soc/soc-contractor-request/soc-contractors.png){: .width-xl}{: data-lightbox="1"}

-This page is designed for contractor company managers, but it also can be accessed by a Supervisor on a manager's behalf.
+This page is designed for contractor Contractor Managers, but can also be accessed by a Supervisor on a manager's behalf.

 This page can also be accessed under **Main Menu > Administration > Contractors**.

 ### Confirm Trucks Availability

-To confirm truck availability, a contractor manager needs to first review and update all the company trucks existing in the truck management module of the system.
+To confirm truck availability, a Contractor Manager needs to first review and update all the company trucks existing in the truck management module of the system.

 ![](/images/soc/soc-contractor-request/soc-confirm-trucks-availability.png){: .width-xl}{: data-lightbox="1"}